awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-creating.md

    + For information about creating a web distribution using the CloudFront API, go to [POST Distribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/CreateDistribution.html) in the *Amazon CloudFront API Reference*\.

 1. Optional: If you created your distribution using the CloudFront console, create more cache behaviors or origins for your distribution\.
-For more information, see [To List, View, and Update CloudFront Distributions Using the CloudFront Console](HowToUpdateDistribution.md#HowToUpdateDistributionProcedure)\.
+For more information, see [To Update CloudFront Distributions Using the CloudFront Console](HowToUpdateDistribution.md#HowToUpdateDistributionProcedure)\.

 1. Test your web distribution\.
 For more information, see [Testing Your Web Distribution](distribution-web-testing.md)\.